web-deps/odom/docs/quick-start.md

   HelloWorld.render("#hello-world");
 ```

 Refresh the page and click the button.
 Upon clicking the button, an alert must pop up with the message "Hellow World".
 The `eventListeners` object contains an array under the property `button`.
 The property `button` is a CSS selector for the element (`button`) we wanted to apply an event listener to.
 We can can put as many CSS selectors as we want in `eventListeners`.
 The array contains an object specifying the options for the event listener.
 The property `type` indicated what type of event we wished to listen to, which in our case was the click event.
 The property `listener` specified the listener we wanted to attach to the event.
 When the button was clicked, the listener show an alert message with the message "Hello World!".
 We can put as many event objects in the array for `button` as we wish to.
+For more information about events, refer to [`eventListeners`](./api/create-component/utils.md#eventlisteners).

 ### Inserting Data